 Okay, let’s get this done.
-Go to File > Font Info > Instances and push the Plus button at the bottom left.
-Glyphs will then insert a Regular instance:
+Go to File > Font Info > Instances and add instances via the Plus button at the bottom left: Pick Add Instance for Each Master and/or simply Add Instance.
+Glyphs will then insert instances with the same values as the defined masters, or simply a Regular instance with default values:

 Now, there are three super-important fields in an instance.
 Firstly, the Style Name must be unique for each font family.
 Choose your style name wisely, because a lot depends on it.
 You can use uppercase and lowercase letters, even space.
 But for better compatibility, it is a very good idea to only use ASCII characters for the style name.